Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 The Yorkshire Terrier Maltese is known for having several health problems that stem from their parent breeds.

-It is important to always check the health of the parents before you purchase your puppy and to also make sure the parents are properly health checked.
+It is important always to check the parents’ health before you purchase your puppy and also to ensure the parents are properly health checked.
 Health problems that can occur in the Yorktese are:

 Yorktese Litter Size

-As a small breed, the Yorktese does not have large litters.
-On average, litter sizes tend to be 2 to 5 puppies, however, litters of just one puppy is not uncommon.
+As a small breed, the Yorktese does not have a large litter.
+On average, litter sizes tend to be 2 to 5 puppies.
+However, litters of just one puppy are not uncommon.

 Living Conditions